King’s Award for Enterprise

 Adding over 35+ countries that now distribute doddl, was no mean feat.
 This is real testament to the passionate word of mouth from our customers, our dedicated team, the effectiveness of our products and our genuine belief in the power of doddl.

-A new doddl product – the doddl plate
+Another new doddl product - the doddl plate

 Enter the doddl plate.
 It was throughout late 2020 and into 2021 that the initial concept was born.
 And, as with all doddl products, was born out of the need to solve a problem.
 This time, the problem of a child moving on from a bowl to a plate.
 In reality, at some point, most parents will hit the ‘bowl wall’.
 This is where their child is no longer using just a spoon for meals (especially with doddl, as the spoon, fork and knife are so easy to use), but aren’t ready to move to a ‘grownup’ plate.
 And trying to use a knife and fork to eat food from a bowl is tricky at the best of times!